cdslaborg/paramonte/install.config.md

 > This is a low level option and mostly useful to the developers of the ParaMonte library.

 > **NOTE**
 > The primary goal of this flag is to bypass an implementation bug in the current CMake scripts of the ParaMonte library
 > and enhance the library development experience by reducing the redundant builds and file and folder copies,
 > thus, speeding up the library development and testing.

+> **WARNING**
+> Beware that specifying this flag will **disable** the deployment to the default or user-specified deploy directory.
+> The default deployment directory is the `bin` subdirectory in the root directory of
+> the ParaMonte GitHub repository where the install scripts are located.

 **optional**.
 The default value for `value` is `0`.